AustinKunkel/ambient_lights/README.md

 - The **`rpi_ws281x`** library is used to update the LED strip.

 ### 5. **Optimizing for Low Latency**
-- Asynchronous processing minimizes lag, and keeps the server responsive.
+- Asynchronous and multithreaded processing minimizes lag, and keeps the server responsive.
 - Using arrays with direct indexing speeds up overall calculations.
 - Other capture settings that the user can change can affect the latency (resolution, blend mode, LED count).

 ## How Sound Capture Works
+### 1. **Capturing the Audio**
+- The audio stream is captured using **`sounddevice.InputStream`**, and each frame is added to a `queue`.
+- Each sound effect is dynamically imported and processes the audio from the `queue`.

+### 2. **Processing the sound effect**
+- Each sound effect runs in a seperate thread inside **`sound_capture.py`**.
+- Every sound effect contains a **`run`** method, which is called every time an audio frame is read from the `queue`.
+- In the **`run`** method, the audio data is parsed, and the LED strip updates accordingly.

-## Future Plans & Roadmap
+## Future Plans
+- Revamp the UI for a cleaner design and additional customization options.
+- Implement full-screen capture alongside sound effects (beyond just average color).
+- Refactor the code to better align with industry standards.